Last updated 23 June 2023

 In-text citation |

-Tool Use Date (Month Day Year) In response to a prompt from on March 7, 2023, Open AI’s ChatGPT suggested that social media has become an essential and powerful tool for marketing, enabling companies to “reach new audiences and create a loyal following.” |
+Tool Use Date (Month Day Year) In response to a prompt ("Write 1000 words on the benefits of social media marketing") on March 7, 2023, Open AI’s ChatGPT [1] responded that social media has become an essential and powerful tool for marketing, allowing companies to “establish a more personalized connection” with a target audience. |

 At present, there is no official guidance on how to cite AI-generated content using the Vancouver style.